 Much to my surprise, the pain in my knees subsided substantially within a week!
 I had tried OTC pain relievers before to no avail.

 I now swear by this gelatin mixture I drink every morning.
 I find that if I miss my morning concoction, I feel pain before that day ends.
 Drinking it helps me so much that I go to the gym more often and have much relief from both the gelatin and the exercise.
 (My nails are no better, though.)

 A. We love your story!
 Anything that helps people exercise is worth a try.

 Many readers report that tart cherry juice can help alleviate the discomfort of gout or arthritis.
-Others tell us that unflavored gelatin helps ease sore joints.
+Others tell us that unflavored gelatin helps ease sore joints like your knee pain.
 You are the first we have heard from who has combined the two remedies.

 We are sending you our Guide to Alternatives for Arthritis, with details on these and other home remedies for joint pain.